“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 - Raw meat – raw and uncooked food will usually have bacteria and maybe salmonella and e. coli that can also cause vomiting and diarrhea.

 There are some other toxic foods also.
-Here are some more listed in an article on the Petalia.Com.au website in Australia:
+Here are some more listed by Vetzone (previously Petalia) in a now-deleted article:

 - Potato peelings and green looking potatoes